Jingruo/jingruo.github.io/_pages/research.md

 # Publications and Working Papers

 My research interests lie broadly at the intersection of optimization, decision-making, and machine learning.
-Please see my [[research statement]](/_pages/statement.pdf) here.

 ## 1. Wait-Less Offline Tuning and Resolving for Online Decision Making